Your privacy rights with the police, special investigation services and judicial authorities

 Court

 Do you have a complaint about the use of your personal data in a court case?
 Then you can lodge a complaint with the procurator general (PG) of the Dutch Supreme Court.
-See also:
+Read more: Supervision by the Dutch Supreme Court on personal data processing by courts and public prosecutor's office(in Dutch)

 Administrative board